rebecca94ingram6yw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By prioritizing your work, you can make sure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or features.
 Use a task management tool, such as Trello or Asana, to keep track of your priorities and make adjustments as needed.

+# 2024-01-22
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key for long-term software success."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder-to-debug issues, and wasted effort.
+It's better to write straightforward code initially and optimize it later when you have concrete data on where performance bottlenecks lie, ensuring your software stays efficient without sacrificing understandability and adaptability.